-Then I asked them if they could guess what the secret ingredient was and I saw a look of dread on my 5-year old’s face.
+Then I asked them if they could guess what the secret ingredient was and I saw a look of dread on my kid’s face.
 SECRET INGREDIENT?!
 Why would there be such a thing in a delicious macaroni and cheese?

 Of course, the answer is PUMPKIN!

 I really love cooking with pumpkin, but shy away from pumpkin SPICE stuff which tends to be overly sweet for my tastes.
 People forget though that pumpkin can work really well in savory dishes (see also this pumpkin curry which is top notch).

 You can’t exactly taste the pumpkin in this creamy macaroni and cheese, but it gives the sauce a rich thickness that makes it delicious.
 Once you know there’s pumpkin in it then you can find it on your tastebuds though.

 For the cheese in this recipe, I used two kinds.
 Monterey Jack which is readily available and melts great and raclette which is a little harder to find but is super creamy and melts into beautiful cheese pulls of deliciousness.
 If you can’t find raclette you can also use Gruyere or just double the Monterey jack in the recipe or substitute a good sharp cheddar cheese for the raclette.